Disclaimer: I love my wife very much. So much so that I asked and was given her permission to write this post (Note from Sharon: Yes, dear).

 At first, we needed to go to the Grand Canyon.
 I accomplished this at first by a day trip by plane from Las Vegas and then again several years later as part of an Adventures by Disney tour of the southwest.

-As my points and miles knowledge grew, Sharon learned that the things she could ask for could be increasingly difficult to accomplish.
+As my points and miles knowledge grew, Sharon learned the things she could ask for could be increasingly difficult to accomplish.
 Like going back to Hawaii for our 10th anniversary.
 Of course, this time was in business class.

 Then wanting to go to London to see the musical The Book of Mormon and visit the Warner Brothers Studio London – the place where they filmed the Harry Potter movies.